 - Look after yourself.
 When your ex has the children, use your spare time to recharge your batteries and enjoy some space.
 A bit of space can work wonders for your patience and ability to cope with the day to day stresses of parenting.

 And when you really can’t sort out parenting disagreements with your ex, a family lawyer or mediation-trained solicitor can provide a valuable objective viewpoint.
 Whether you’re having disagreements over financial issues, education, living arrangements, or simply struggling to co-parent effectively, we can offer advice, support, and a range of family-based legal services.
-Get in touch to speak to our experienced family law team.co-parenting after divorce, divorce lawyer Thames Valley, divorce lawyer Windsor, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, family lawyer Berkshire, family lawyer Buckinghamshire
+Get in touch to speak to our experienced family law team.Tags: co-parenting after divorce, divorce lawyer Thames Valley, divorce lawyer Windsor, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, family lawyer Berkshire, family lawyer Buckinghamshire